neonevm/neon-evm.docs/docs/glossary.md

 ----

-### Neon Swap
+### NeonSwap
-Neon Swap is an open source service and a fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2), running on Neon EVM in Solana Testnet.
+NeonSwap is an open source service and a fork of [Uniswap V2](https://uniswap.org/blog/uniswap-v2), running on Neon EVM in Solana Testnet.

 ---